-A number of difficult questions arise as the Government begins to ease people back to work.
+A number of difficult questions arise relating to safety at work as the Government begins to ease people back to into the workplace.

-After being locked down for eight weeks, since the 23rd of March, many people will be feeling uneasy about returning to their workplace.
+After being locked down for eight weeks, since the 23rd of March, many people will be feeling uneasy about returning to their workplace and safety at work.

 Employers are responsible for creating a Covid-safe work environment.
 The Government has issued guidance for employers on how to work safely in different types of workplace.
 In addition to that, employers will need to conduct an exercise in employee relations in order to reassure anxious employees who are uncertain whether they should return.